TreeViz/metastyle/documentation/nexss specification.md

 ##Specific Annotated Components
-Everything else in the tss file refers to specific annotations of nodes or edges.
+Everything else in the nexss file refers to specific annotations of nodes or edges.
 The options are detailed below.

 Some general properties and parameters will apply to many features.
 The first of these is the (potential) alignment of the styled element.
 Where the item should be rendered relative to the annotated element is controlled by the “align” parameter.
 Because directions on a tree vary relative to the direction it is drawn, we are using the terms “root” and “tip” to specify alignments on the root side or tip side of an object, and “left” and “right” to indicate the left or right side of the object WHEN FACING THE TIP (as opposed to the actual screen).
 “Center” specifies the center of the element.